CHASE: Robust Visual Tracking via Cell-Level Differentiable Neural Architecture Search: Empirical Experiments

 \subsubsection{Training Phase}

+In contrast to prior works (e.g., \cite{DARTS,PDARTS,PDARTS_IJCV,DARTS+,DARTS-,RobustDARTS}), the CHASE just trains the best model selected in searching phase from scratch.
 In this phase, computational cell is replaced by the best cell architecture, and the whole network (including backbone, TCR, and BBR) is jointly trained from scratch for $70$ epochs.
 The TCR and BBR layers are initialized with random weights ignoring the weights during the searching phase.
-For the training phase, the training splits of LaSOT \cite{LaSOT}, TrackingNet \cite{TrackingNet}, GOT-10k \cite{GOT-10k}, and COCO \cite{MSCOCO} datasets are utilized, similar to the baseline \cite{PrDiMP}.
+For the training phase, the training sets of LaSOT \cite{LaSOT}, TrackingNet \cite{TrackingNet}, GOT-10k \cite{GOT-10k}, and COCO \cite{MSCOCO} datasets are used, similar to the baseline \cite{PrDiMP}.
 Also, other hyper-parameters are set as in the baseline tracker \cite{PrDiMP}.